MiracleDevs/Paradigm.Services/README.md

 Change log
 ---

+Version `2.0.12`
+- Registers the Argument class in the service collection as a singleton if the `ParseArguments<T>` method was called.
+The method should be called before the `UseStartup` or the arguments won't be registered.
+- Added more tests.

 Version `2.0.11`
 - Removed IStartup interface.
 Now startup classes don't require implemeting interfaces, the ConsoleHost will reflect the class to call the correct methods: